syarifmaulana/syarifmaulana/README.md

 - 👋 Hi, I’m @syarifmaulana
 - 🌱 Currently I am learning:
--     DataAnalytics with #Python.
+     1. DataAnalytics with #Python,
--     BackEnd with #JavaScript.
+     2. BackEnd with #JavaScript.
 - 👀 I’m interested in Data, Python, BackEnd System.
 I am also taking some online courses.

 ### 🔍 You Can Find Me at